-Copenhagen is a frontrunner when it comes to adopting sustainable solutions and the city has one of the world’s most ambitious climate policies – with a goal of being the first carbon-neutral capital city by 2025.
+Copenhagen is a frontrunner when it comes to adopting sustainable solutions and the city has one of the world’s most ambitious climate policies – with a goal of reducing carbon emissions by 70% by 2030.

 Copenhagen is a harbor city and in terms of cultural life and creative growth it’s flourishing any time of the year.
 Considering the city’s size, Copenhagen is packed with events and festivals of all genres; food, fashion, jazz, rock, ballet, art, design and sustainability.

 As such, there is a wide variety of events taking place in Copenhagen throughout the year, from the annual Copenhagen Beer Festival and the Copenhagen Carnival to various music festivals such as the Copenhagen Jazz Festival.
 There is something there for everyone!
 Find out more about events taking place in Copenhagen.